ananthu545/qg-2d/README.md

 This repository is associated with our paper, ['Guided Unconditional and Conditional Generative Models for Super-Resolution and Inference of Quasi-Geostrophic Turbulence'](https://arxiv.org/abs/2507.00719).
 It contains the codes used for simulating the 2D quasi-geostrophic turbulence PDEs.
-We use a Fourier pseudo-spectral scheme with double periodic boundary conditions.
+We use a Fourier pseudo-spectral scheme with doubly periodic boundary conditions and time-step with a semi-implicit second-order Adams-Bashforth-Crank-Nicolson (AB2CN) scheme.

 ![alt text](img/image.png)